catherinebshaw/Shoppie-Challenge/README.md

 ## User Experience
 In this application, users are given an opportunity to search the IMDB database for a variety of movies.
 Upon loading, users are presented with a default search for "The Matrix".
 Users are able to enter a new search in the search bar below the header.
 Every search returns posters for 10 possible movies which are presented in a scroll container titled "Search Results".
 Users can scroll and find movies they would like to nominate for Shopify's new Shoppie award.
 Search results are immediately updated with any change made in the search bar.

 To nominate a movie, users hover over the movie poster and click the overlay when it appears.
 Hovering over the icons in the overlay will trigger an animation effect.
 Nominated movies appear in a second scrollable container under the heading "Nominated".
-Once five (5) movies have been nominated, a banner appears congratulating the user.
 Movies can also be removed from the Nominated section by again hovering over the movie until an overlay appears.

 Nominated movies are saved in Local Storage so they will persist if the browser is closed or refreshed.